xiaolaba/HC08_SDCC_RTOS/README.md

 ### how to build
 build.bat, used to build S19 under windows PC, test ok
-Makefile, used to build S19 under windows PC, test ok
+Makefile, used to build S19 under windows PC, test ok (command, 'make -B', foce compilation anyway, 'rm' did not work on my PC)
 compare_S19.bat, see two firmware built by build.bat and Makefile, test result, no diff
 clean.bat, delete temperatory folder "obj"